-Over the next three years mining will continue to occur within the No. 1 pit, concentrating on the north and west of the pit on ML1517 and PLL 1219, respectively.
-The method of operation of Excelsior Quarry is explained as follows:
+Over the next three years campaign mining is unlikely to occur within the No. 1 pit, concentrating on the west of the pit on PLL 1219 towards ML 1517.
+If mining is to occur, the method of operation of Excelsior Quarry is explained as follows:

-- Prior to overburden removal, vegetation is felled and pushed to the extremity of the Site. - Overburden is removed by ripping and/or blasting and transported to the overburden emplacement by haul trucks.
-The removal of overburden is an essential part of the mining operation as most of the deposit is overlain by Permo-Carboniferous shales and conglomerates. - Limestone is mined from the quarry faces by drilling and blasting.
-Secondary blasting is minimised by careful blasting design which is directed to maximising in-situ crushing during the actual blasting process. - Limestone is removed from the face with front end loaders or excavator and transported via 30t dump trucks to the Processing plant for further crushing and screening - Screened limestone is then stockpiled as a finished product or further processed by washing, to remove overburden material which is transported to the overburden emplacement area. - Lime kiln dust (LKD) generated at Charbon lime plant is transported to Excelsior Quarry where it is emplaced within the overburden emplacement area in the No.1 Pit.
+Prior to overburden removal, vegetation is felled and pushed to the extremity of the Site.

+Overburden is removed by ripping and/or blasting and transported to the overburden emplacement by haul trucks.
+The removal of overburden is an essential part of the mining operation as most of the deposit is overlain by Permo-Carboniferous shales and conglomerates.

+Limestone is mined from the quarry faces by drilling and blasting.
+Secondary blasting is minimised by careful blasting design which is directed to maximising in-situ crushing during the actual blasting process.

+Limestone is removed from the face with front end loaders or excavator and transported via 30t dump trucks to the Processing plant for further crushing and screening.

+Screened limestone is then stockpiled as a finished product or further processed by washing, to remove overburden material which is transported to the overburden emplacement area.

+Lime kiln dust (LKD) generated at Charbon lime plant is transported to Excelsior Quarry where it is emplaced within the overburden emplacement area in the No.1 Pit.